 It’s almost unbelievable that over 50 years after the “British Invasion” the “Top Artist of All Time” title came down to The Beatles and The Rolling Stones!

 Billboard magazine’s 125th Anniversary turned into a battle of the bands with The Beatles at #1 and The Stones at #2.
 The way the magazine ranked all the artists was a combination of their U.S. chart success on the Hot 100 singles chart, along with the success of their albums on the Top 200 chart.
 We’ll look at the top thirty artists, but first let’s compare the two biggest artists.

 The Billboard statistics are actually overwhelming for The Beatles compared with The Stones (or anybody else).
-The Beatles spent 132 weeks at #1 on the album chart, and the next closest is only 52 weeks (80 weeks less!).
+The Beatles spent 132 weeks at #1 on the album chart, and that’s about double the next highest artist.